cloudfoundry/docs-dev-guide/deploy-apps/node-tips.html.md

 ## <a id='start'></a> Application Start Command ##

-Node.js applications require a start command, which is saved with other configurations in `manifest.yml`.
+Node.js applications require a start command.
+This start command is saved with other configuration settings in `manifest.yml`.

 You will be asked if you want to save your configuration the first time you deploy.